Wensomt/Wensomt/readme.md

 ▼ - Nerf<br/>

 ## Reimu Hakurei
-- Charge attack deal and is 2x faster.
+- Charge attack deal and is 2x faster ▲

 ### Spells
 - Shoot a lot of less bullets ▼▼▼